-Single-board Computer Webcam HTTP Server software Stream software Web Framework choice compatible with the chosen HTTP Server.
+Preparation: Connect any compatible webcam to the single-board computer and install any necessary drivers and configuration utilities.
+Install the HTTP Server software of choice on the single-board computer.
+Install a Web Framework of choice compatible with the chosen HTTP Server.
 Configure the HTTP Server to allow RTP (Real-Time Transport) protocol tunneling.
 Install streaming software and configure it for HTTP.
 Create a basic test web page on the HTTP Server which serves as a hook to the video stream server process.